 Perhaps most frightening: As defenses against disinformation improve, disinformants simply innovate, steadily coming up with new strategies for evading detection.

 It used to be difficult to mount a disinformation campaign.
-Criminal actors and nation-states used to operate disinformation-as-a-service (DaaS) in underground forums.
+Criminals and unscrupulous governments used to operate disinformation-as-a-service (DaaS) in underground forums.
 But commercial DaaS purveyors have emerged in many countries, and they routinely advertise to the private sector.
-They publish articles in media sources ranging from dubious websites to more reputable news outlets.
+They publish articles in media sources ranging from dubious websites to reputable news outlets.
 They even create and maintain authentic-looking social media accounts in bulk.
 And they use established as well as new accounts to propagate content without triggering content moderation controls.

 Disinformation campaigns are asymmetric in nature, meaning they are inexpensive to create and distribute at scale.
 DaaS providers now charge clients hundreds of dollars to hundreds of thousands of dollars for highly customizable packages.
 Here’s a sample of costs: $15-$45 to create a 1,000-character article; $65 to contact a media source directly to spread material; $100 for 10 comments to post on a given article or news story; $350-$550 per month for social media marketing; and $1,500 for search engine optimization services to promote social media posts and articles over a 10- to 15-day period.